 Some older video boards/drivers combinations are known to cause issues (both rendering and performance) with the Direct3D pipeline.
-To disable the pipeline in such cases, with Java SE 5 and later releases, pass the parameter
+To disable the pipeline in these cases, with Java SE 5 and later releases, pass the parameter

 -Dsun.java2d.d3d=false to the Java VM, or set the